 For example:

-Someone that loves to ride motorbikes might use the “medicine” and have a “vision” of “fearless flying through curves”, guided by some strange energy that lets them feel 100% safe!..
+Someone who loves to ride motorbikes might use the “medicine” and have a “vision” of “fearless flying through curves”, guided by some strange energy that lets them feel 100% safe!..

 This might be a wonderful spiritual experience.
 Feeling ONE with everything!..

-But what if the expectation was: to see “white light” and feel one with rosy-cosy universe?
+But what if the expectation was: to see “white light” and feel one with a rosy-cosy universe?

 Then it might NOT be recognized as a spiritual experience.
 The person might even not be able to accept this “corny” expression at all!!

-Here is a place where we try to help you to integrate whatever you experienced on your “journey” in your own language and time.
-And then even a “bad trip” turns out to be the most important experience for you when you share it with like minded friends or speak to a psychedelic coach of your choice.
+Here is a place where we try to help you integrate whatever you experienced on your “journey” in your own language and time.
+And then even a “bad trip” turns out to be the most important experience for you when you share it with like-minded friends or speak to a psychedelic coach of your choice.